An excuse note is required whenever a student is absent. The note must contain:

 On particularly cold days, additional outer garments should be worn over, not in place of, the official St. Ann sweatshirt or sweater.
 This includes sport team or cheerleader windbreakers.

-The middle school students have the option of purchasing a middle school fleece jacket from Schiro’s School Time.
+The middle school students have the option of purchasing a middle school fleece jacket or sweatshirt from Schiro’s School Time.

 School uniforms may be purchased at: